joas8211/payload-tenancy/README.md

 ## Setup

+Some notes about setup:

+- Setup can currently be only made in when using "user" isolation strategy, which is the default strategy.
+- When creating initial user, there's tenant field, but it can be left empty.
-After enabling tenancy plugin you must create the root tenant.
+- After enabling tenancy plugin you must create the root tenant.
 After that you might need to reload the page to refresh accesses.